jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 - 2023 - 2024: 60?
 Played with proximity effect correction a lot during this time.
 - 2021 - 2022: 109.
 Started and perfected automatic mark detection and alignment on JEOL.
 - 2019 - 2021: 92 (damn covid).
 Mainly grinding other fab process during this time.
 Explored with discharge layers when working with insulating substrate like sapphire.
-- 2017 - 2018: 73 + 89.
+- 2017 - 2018: 162.
 Developing a certain fab process with a labmate, was doing beamwrite almost every week, sometimes more than once a week.
 - pre 2017: sporadic.
 This was the graphene quantum dot period of my career.
 I did not know much about what is going on in the fab, but got a lot of operation-from-first-principle kind of experience since my lab manager does not trust automation, and want us to operate as manually as possible.
 It was a blessing in disguise.

 I have been talking about the spreadsheets for logging the beamwrite sessions.
 I should actually show you guys a screenshot of one.
 These are the parameters (most of them) I keep track of every single beamwrite, and hopefully you will have a much better idea what they are when you keep reading more.

 ![beamwrite_log_sheet.png](/assets/images/2024/beamwrite_log_sheet.png)
 *Log sheet I created for keeping track of beamwrites from me and the team.
 This is specifically for JEOL, but most of the parameters are relevant in general, and will make more sense as you read on.*

-## Ebeam resist

-My first exposure of ebeam resist is with [MMA](https://en.wikipedia.org/wiki/Methyl_methacrylate)/[PMMA](https://en.wikipedia.org/wiki/Poly(methyl_methacrylate)) double layer for Josephson junctions ([Dolan bridge](https://en.wikipedia.org/wiki/Niemeyer%E2%80%93Dolan_technique)).
-It was such a long time ago and I did not have much "cleanroom consciousness" on what was important and what needed improvement.

-When I got started at Stanford cleanroom, the first process I shadowed and learnt was using [CSAR](https://www.allresist.com/portfolio-item/e-beam-resist-ar-p-6200-series-csar-62/) to mask silicon etch on silicon-on-insulator (SOI) substrate.
-It was a great choice for starters, as the dose is low ($\sim 300~\text{uC/cm}^2$, exposure would be fast) and pretty robust, the development is also short (sub one minute) and pretty robust.
-The only annoyance is the cleaning after the plasma etch.
-After about half a year, I got into developing/optimizing a mask and etch process for thin-film lithium niobate.
-There were a lot of grinding, but the relevant part here is that together with a labmate, we started developing a recipe for HSQ ([Hydrogen silsesquioxane](https://en.wikipedia.org/wiki/Hydrogen_silsesquioxane)) resist, or Flowable oxide (FOx) might sound more familiar to some people, or spin-on glass.

-As for ebeam liftoff, I continued working with MMA/PMMA double layer, as well as PMMA/PMMA double layer with different concentrations and thickness.
-I also learnt and used single layer CSAR for liftoff.
-It sounds impossible or challenging because it is a single layer, but the exposure actually leaves a negative sidewall, and made the liftoff possible.

 ## Acknowledgements